UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ### 3. Keyboard procedure
 The Lexical Decison Templates use a custom keyboard setting procedure.
 This is to miltigate potential Reaction Time (RT) (interaction) effects due to hand preference.

-### UiL _utility library_
+### 4. UiL _utility library_
-This utility library was created to enable, for instance, Mobile/Tablet detection (not the type of devices we want participants to use), additional _restrained (or pseudo-) randomisation_ and will contain more functionality in the future.
+This utility library was created to enable:

+- Mobile/Tablet detection (not the type of devices we want participants to use).
+-_Restrained (or pseudo-) randomisation_ functionality.

 # Documentation that should minimally be in _every template_ (developer requirements)
 Certain information should be in every template.
 This is a first go at what should be in every repository's README.md (Markdown):